jiheeyy/jiheeyy.github.io/README.md

 * Currently researching for quasi-linear models that offers interpretability while offering performance on par with neural networks
 * Extracted facial landmark keypoints from images with emotion labels and successfully created a linear model that matches accuracy of an existing deep learning model
-• Investigated impact of each facial keypoint on emotion prediction logistic regression
+* Investigated impact of each facial keypoint on emotion prediction logistic regression
-• Trying to reduce bias in emotion prediction model by taking into account three dimensional face rotation in degrees (ongoing)
+* Trying to reduce bias in emotion prediction model by taking into account three dimensional face rotation in degrees
+* As this is part of an ongoing research, the code notebook is messy.
 ![](/image/number.png)
 ![](/image/angle.png)